tektechnologies/Instructor-Prep/201/class_5.md

 function goalQuestion() {
-var goal = prompt('One of my goals is to reinvent myself\n\nAnswer wisely and make sure your answer is in the format of yes or no or y or n');
+let goal = prompt('One of my goals is to reinvent myself\n\nAnswer wisely and make sure your answer is in the format of yes or no or y or n');
 console.log(goal);
     if (goal === 'n' || goal === 'no') {
         alert("That is incorrect!
 I look forward to reinventing myself with these coding courses");